apache/flink/docs/dev/python/user-guide/table/udfs/python_udfs.md

 table_env = StreamTableEnvironment.create(env)
 my_table = ...  # type: Table, table schema: [a: String]

-# Python worker进程默认使用off-heap内存，配置当前taskmanager的off-heap内存大小
+# configure the off-heap memory of current taskmanager to enable the python worker uses off-heap memory.
 table_env.get_config().get_configuration().set_string("taskmanager.memory.task.off-heap.size", '80m')

-# 注册java自定义函数。
+# Register the java function.
 table_env.register_java_function("split", "my.java.function.Split")

-# 在Python Table API中使用表值函数。 "as"指定表的字段名称。
+# Use the table function in the Python Table API. "as" specifies the field names of the table.
 my_table.join_lateral("split(a) as (word, length)").select("a, word, length")
 my_table.left_outer_join_lateral("split(a) as (word, length)").select("a, word, length")

-# 注册python函数。

-# 在SQL中将table函数与LATERAL和TABLE关键字一起使用。
-# CROSS JOIN表值函数（等效于Table API中的"join"）。
+# Register the python function.

+# Use the table function in SQL with LATERAL and TABLE keywords.
+# CROSS JOIN a table function (equivalent to "join" in Table API).
 table_env.sql_query("SELECT a, word, length FROM MyTable, LATERAL TABLE(split(a)) as T(word, length)")
-# LEFT JOIN一个表值函数（等同于Table API中的"left_outer_join"）。
+# LEFT JOIN a table function (equivalent to "left_outer_join" in Table API).
 table_env.sql_query("SELECT a, word, length FROM MyTable LEFT JOIN LATERAL TABLE(split(a)) as T(word, length) ON TRUE")
 {% endhighlight %}

-<span class="label label-info">注意</span>当前不支持Python worker进程与RocksDB state backend同时使用managed memory。
-如果作业中不使用RocksDB state backend的话, 您也可以将配置项**python.fn-execution.memory.managed**设置为**true**， 配置Python worker进程使用managed memory。这样的话，就不需要配置**taskmanager.memory.task.off-heap.size**了。

-像Python标量函数一样，您可以使用上述五种方式来定义Python表值函数。

-<span class="label label-info">注意</span> 唯一的区别是，Python表值函数的返回类型必须是iterable（可迭代子类）, iterator（迭代器） or generator（生成器）。
+<span class="label label-info">Note</span> If not using RocksDB as state backend, you can also configure the python
+worker to use the managed memory of taskmanager by setting **python.fn-execution.memory.managed** to be **true**.
+Then there is no need to set the the configuration **taskmanager.memory.task.off-heap.size**.

+Like Python scalar functions, you can use the above five ways to define Python TableFunctions.

+<span class="label label-info">Note</span> The only difference is that the return type of Python Table Functions needs to be an iterable, iterator or generator.

 {% highlight python %}
-# 选项1：生成器函数
+# option 1: generator function
 @udtf(input_types=DataTypes.BIGINT(), result_types=DataTypes.BIGINT())
 def generator_func(x):
       yield 1
       yield 2

-# 选项2：返回迭代器
+# option 2: return iterator
 @udtf(input_types=DataTypes.BIGINT(), result_types=DataTypes.BIGINT())
 def iterator_func(x):
       return range(5)

-# 选项3：返回可迭代子类
+# option 3: return iterable
 @udtf(input_types=DataTypes.BIGINT(), result_types=DataTypes.BIGINT())
 def iterable_func(x):
       result = [1, 2, 3]